adaptive-intelligent-robotics/QDax/README.md

 ```bash
 pip install qdax
 ```
+To use QDax with NVidia GPUs, you must first install [CUDA, CuDNN, and JAX with GPU support](https://github.com/google/jax#installation).

 However, we also provide and recommend using either Docker, Singularity or conda environments to use the repository.
 Detailed steps to do so are available in the [documentation](https://qdax.readthedocs.io/en/latest/installation/).